MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmApplicationGatewayFrontendIPConfig.md

 ```

 ## DESCRIPTION
-The **New-AzureRmApplicationGatewayFrontendIPConfig** cmdlet creates a front-end IP configuraton for an azure_2 application gateway.
+The **New-AzureRmApplicationGatewayFrontendIPConfig** cmdlet creates a front-end IP configuraton for an Azure application gateway.
 An application gateway supports two types of front-end IP configuration:

 - Public IP addresses